Luxembourg-Open-Source-Club/guides/README.md

 ### Setting up a Virtual Machine

-Before you consider this alternative, you should be aware that in terms of performance, its not the best, as you will be running 2 OS on the same hardware.
+Before you consider this alternative, you should be aware that in terms of performance, it's not the best, as you will be running 2 OS on the same hardware.
 Thus, you will have a weaker computer.

 Here's is a [tutorial](https://www.youtube.com/watch?v=v1JVqd8M3Yc) that you can follow to set up a VM using Virtual Box.

 ### Installing WSL

 This is very simple.
-You will need to open powershell as an administrator and then enter this command: `wsl --install`.
+You will need to open Powershell as an **administrator** and then enter this command: `wsl --install`.
 For more information, you can find it [here](https://learn.microsoft.com/en-us/windows/wsl/install)

 After installation, you can just search for Ubuntu using Windows search tool.
+We recommend pinning this to your taskbar for easy access to your Linux terminal.

 ## Updating System

-> From this point forward, we assume you are using a Linux based OS (MacOS included).
+> From this point forward, we assume you are using a Linux based OS (macOS included).

 It is always nice to keep your system up to date.
 Therefore, even if you are a Linux user for a while, you can and should use the following command: